sasidhar07/SpacexEmployeePayRoll/README.md

 1. Clone the repository:

 2. Import the database:
-- Create a MySQL database named `mydatabase`.
 - Import the SQL file provided in the `database` directory to set up the necessary tables.

 3. Configure the database connection:
-- Open the `config.php` file in the project's root directory.
 - Update the database credentials (`DB_HOST`, `DB_USERNAME`, `DB_PASSWORD`, `DB_DATABASE`) to match your MySQL setup.

 4. Start the web server: